RednibCoding/NonoGL/README.md

   Get the font that is currently set.

 - **`void nnDrawText(const char *format, int x, int y, ...)`** Render the given formatted text using the font that has been set with `nnSetFont`.
-If no font has been set, an internal non-scalable font will be used.
+If no font has been set, the internal default font will be used.

 - **`float nnTextWidth(const char *format, ...)`**
   Returns the width in pixels of the given string regarding the current font.